 Do tuition vouchers and cash subsidies promote educational or labor force outcomes for “non-traditional” students?
 I use a regression discontinuity design to estimate the impacts of a state aid program with an unobserved eligibility cutoff.
-Eligibility has no impact on degree completion for students with a preference for community colleges or four-year colleges but increases bachelor’s degrees for students interested in for-profit colleges by four percentage points.
-I find no impact on employment or earnings for all applicants.
+Eligibility has no impact on degree completion for students with a preference for community colleges or four-year colleges but increases bachelor’s degrees for students interested in large, for profit colleges by four percentage points.
+I find no impact on in-state employment or earnings for all applicants.
 This research highlights challenges in promoting human capital investment for adults.